christian-blades-cb/hoseclamp/README.md

 # Log Multiplexer #

+Not what it does anymore.
+I need to change the name at more decent hour.

-Take in a log stream and output it to multiple destinations.
+Actually just takes a stream from docker-loghose and squirts it into log.io.

 ## Why not use logstash?

-It insulted my sister once
+It insulted my sister once.